 #3 The chaos of phone support

-If you don’t want your customer support to be the same, just consider another customer service tool.
+If you don’t want your customer support to be the same, just consider another all-around customer service tool.
 For instance, live chat can be a perfect match if timely assistance is your top-of-mind priority.
 Check some awesome live chat advantages and arrive at a final decision.

 #4 The unexpected rage

 Attention!
 The next customer horror story can make you think twice before attending McDonald’s.
-Once upon a time, the family of three visited a McDonald’s drive-through.
+Once upon a time, a family of three visited a McDonald’s drive-through.
 After waiting 15 minutes for their order, they asked for a refund.
 The cashier showed no signs of help, so the manager stepped in.
 His reaction was more than unpredictable.

 The video of the enraged manager’s response was posted on Facebook and the incident was covered by local social media.
 This behavior is obnoxious for a brand as highly scripted as McDonald’s.
 But the lesson of it is simple: the lack of quality management backfired.
 This is the key element in boosting customer experience as it pinpoints whether your team is doing well (or not).

-#5 The negative reviews
+#5 The negative customer reviews

 Every feedback has its power.
-As the stats show, 90% of customers will first of all read a review and then decide whether to deal with a business or not.
+As the stats show, 90% of customers will first read a review and then decide whether to deal with a business or not.
 And the truth is feedback can make or break your brand.
-One hotel though was so against the idea of customers leaving bad reviews that they even charged $500 for it:
+One hotel though was so against the idea of difficult customers leaving bad reviews that they even charged $500 for it:

 If you have booked the Inn for a wedding or other type of event anywhere in the region and given us a deposit of any kind for guests to stay at Union Street Guest House (USGH) there will be a $500 fine that will be deducted from your deposit for every negative review of USGH placed on any internet site by anyone in your party and/or attending your wedding or event.